KB1356 - Learning more about Accessibility

 3. It's the law, or it will be soon (link opens in a new window): Both the Federal and Provincial governments are in the process of putting into place legislation that will impact the way VCC delivers learning materials, ensuring that everyone has equality of access.

-Disability, whether visible or not, affects a surprising number of people.
+"Disability, whether visible or not, affects a surprising number of people.

-Inaccessible online resources are a further barrier - one we can avoid.
+Inaccessible online resources are a further barrier - one we can avoid."

-Accessibility, Usability, and UDL are connected
+Accessibility, Usability, and UDL are all connected

-Accessibility and usability are related to each other:
+Accessibility and Usability are related to each other:

 • Accessibility makes your course usable by people of all abilities.